-Vaucluse House is one of the few 19th century mansions still found in its original state in Sydney – a spectacular combination of excellent architectural style and lush gardens.
+Vaucluse House is one of the few 19th-century mansions still found in its original state in Sydney – a spectacular combination of excellent architectural style and lush gardens.

 Vaucluse House Tearooms, High Tea, Wedding, Cafe, Parking & Prices, Sydney

-Charles carried out extensive refurbishment of the property during his 25-year long occupancy of the building -this includes the addition of stables, a coach-house and other outbuildings.
+Charles carried out an extensive refurbishment of the property during his 25-year long occupancy of the building -this includes the addition of stables, a coach-house and other outbuildings.
 The death of Charles Wentworth led to the acquisition of the property as a public park before opening in 1920.
-61 years later, the Historic Houses Trust of NSW carried out restoration works to reproduce the original setting of the house; including its unique interior works.
+Sixty-one years later, the Historic Houses Trust of NSW carried out restoration works to reproduce the original setting of the house; including its unique interior works.

 Vaucluse House is located on Wentworth Road, and is accessible by bus route 325, or by car, with free parking available.